rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

  of our civilization
  that does
  not point back to fiat money.
+We cannot solve environmental crises, health crises, or any of the problems in education or politics, without fist fixing the broken incentives that caused those problems to begin with.

 Bitcoin has been referred to as *energy money*, one of the